ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

     - Phish detected post-delivery ZAP (Phish ZAP)
     - Manual e-mail investigations (using Threat Explorer)

-- **Phase 2 (second half of 2019)**: Several new playbooks and playbook improvements:
+- **Phase 2 (second half of 2019)**: New playbook and playbook improvements:
-    - Compromised user account (this is the first of new playbooks in Phase 2)
+    - Compromised user account (this is a new playbook in Phase 2)
-    - The option for security administrators to configure security playbooks to take some actions automatically without administrative interaction
+    - Enchancements to Phase 1 playbooks

 ### Playbooks include investigation and recommendations